-Below is a summary of the key targets associated with the EPR scheme for waste fishing gear across member states.
+Below is a summary of the key target dates associated with the EPR scheme for waste fishing gear across member states.
 See Annex C for SUP Directive mechanisms that were considered in relation to the EPR scheme but not enacted.